gpeterson406/GreenwoodBanner_Book/_book/09-caseStudies.md

 ## Ants learn to rely on more informative attributes during decision-making	{#section9-3}

-In Sasaki and Pratt (2013), a set of ant colonies were randomly assigned to one of two treatments to study whether the ants could be "trained" to have a preference for or against certain attributes for potential nest sites.
+In @Sasaki2013, a set of ant colonies were randomly assigned to one of two treatments to study whether the ants could be "trained" to have a preference for or against certain attributes for potential nest sites.
 The colonies were either randomly assigned to experience the repeated choice of two